Table of Contents

 - No stuck clumps of litter

-- Looks like a cardboard box which cats love
+- Looks like a cardboard box that cats love

 - Made from 100% durable plastic